Wisconsin Suffragists

 - The couple had four children

-- From New York, moved to Chicago, IL, Lake Geneva, WI, and Elkhorn, WI, before settling in Racine, WI, where Frances Wentworth lived until her death on March 21, 1921
+- From New York, moved to Chicago, IL, Lake Geneva, WI, and Elkhorn, WI, before settling in Racine, WI, where she lived until her death on March 21, 1921

-- In June 1908, Wentworth became treasurer of the Racine branch of WWSA; she was also involved in the temperance movement and her local Presbyterian church
+- In June 1908, became treasurer of the Racine branch of the Wisconsin Woman Suffrage Association (WWSA); also involved in the temperance movement and her local Presbyterian church

 Willis, Dr. Gwendolen Brown